nikestep/grunt-html-angular-validate/README.md

  * Support for AngularJS attributes and tags (both from AngularJS and custom created)
  * Support for templated/fragmented HTML files
+ * Ability to concurrently validate files for greatly increased speed

 This plugin looks to solve these problems and provide the value that comes with having HTML validation in the build chain.